-- Stir in 1/4 cup of salt, sugar, nutmeg, eggs, and 2 cups of flour.
+- Stir in the sugar, salt, nutmeg, eggs, and 2 cups of flour.

 - Beat briskly until well blended.

-- Add the 2 1/2 cups flour and beat until smooth.
+- Add the remaining 2 1/2 cups flour and beat until smooth.

 - Cover the bowl and let double in bulk.
 About 1 hour.